Braves, Mets to play two after back-to-back rainouts

 Spencer Strider (3-0.
 1.80 ERA), who was scheduled to start each of the last two days for the Braves, will take the hill for the opener.
 Charlie Morton (3-2, 2.76), Monday's originally scheduled starter, will start the second game

-The Mets didn't list a starter for Game 1 and will counter in Game 2 with Tylor Megill (3-1, 3.96), who was scheduled to oppose Strider on Saturday and Sunday
+The Mets will start reliever Denyi Reyes (0-0, 0.00) in Game 1 and Tylor Megill (3-1, 3.96), who was scheduled to oppose Strider on Saturday and Sunday, in Game 2

 Mother Nature began impacting the series Friday night, when the Braves earned a 4-0 win in a game called after an 88-minute rain delay following the fifth inning